Nikaoto/Shamen/README.md

 * The game works with every type of joystick (generic, ps, xbox...)

 ## NOTE
-I will update the README with more info soon...
+I will update the README with more gifs and info soon...

 ## Credits
 Code by me and [gugakatsi](https://github.com/gugakatsi)